-Coinbase exchanger has its own cryptocurrency wallet with Android and iOS apps as well.
+Coinbase exchanger has its cryptocurrency wallet with Android and iOS apps as well.

-Coinbase also offers an active trader platform called GDAX, which has various features and analytics for short-term crypto investors.
+Coinbase also offers an active trader platform called GDAX, with various features and analytics for short-term crypto investors.

 It’s relatively simple to establish an account and purchase your first cryptocurrency on Coinbase.
 The exchange is among the very few that permit the purchase of cryptocurrencies through U.S. dollars.

 Your account is installed by clicking on the “Sign up” button on the website’s top right-hand corner.
 Next, you fill in the requested personal information, agree to the user agreement, and then click on the “create account” button.

 You’ll then have to confirm your email and select your account type.
 Most of you will choose an individual account unless you decide to get your crypto in a different thing, like an LLC.